-Figure 5.
+Figure 6.
 Number of new outbreaks reported through WAHIS by geographical region.
-Self-declarations of freedom published during November 2024 In accordance with the provisions of the Terrestrial Animal Health Code, Members may wish to self-declare the freedom of their country, zone or compartment from HPAI.
+This list corresponds to countries and territories that have notified cases in wild birds, mammals or domestic birds other than poultry.
+This explains why their numbers are different from those presented on page 4 in the 'HPAI key figures for the current seasonal wave and the two previous waves' table, which does not cover domestic birds other than poultry.
+Self-declarations of freedom published during January 2025 In accordance with the provisions of the Terrestrial Animal Health Code, Members may wish to self-declare the freedom of their country, zone or compartment from HPAI.
 A Member wishing to publish its self-declaration for disease-freedom, should provide the relevant documented evidence of compliance with the provisions of the Code.
 No declaration was published during the period covered by this report.
-Recent news Meeting on Vaccination and Surveillance for HPAI in Poultry : Current Situation and Perspectives, WOAH HQ, Paris - France, October 22-23, 2024.
-Updated joint FAO/WHO/WOAH assessment of recent influenza A(H5N1) virus events in animals and people Global strategy for the prevention and control of high pathogenic avian influenza (2024-2033) High Pathogenicity Avian Influenza in Cattle GF-TADs meeting: Detection of HPAI in ruminants and humans in the USA WOAH policy brief: Avian influenza vaccination: why it should not be a barrier to safe trade WOAH's Animal Health Forum reshapes avian influenza prevention and control strategies WOAH Statement on avian influenza and mammals WOAH resources Avian influenza portal Self-declared disease status World Animal Health Information System (WAHIS) Animal Health Forum on avian influenza: policy to action: The case of avian influenza - reflections for change Strategic challenges in the global control of high pathogenicity avian influenza Resolution adopted in WOAH General Session 2023: Strategic challenges in the global control of HPAI Considerations for emergency vaccination of wild birds against high pathogenicity avian influenza in specific situations Practical guide for authorised field responders to HPAI outbreaks in marine mammals Awareness tools Infographic: Understanding avian influenza Avian influenza: understanding new dynamics to better combat the disease Avian influenza: why strong public policies are vital Video: Avian influenza threatens wild birds across the globe For any press inquiry on HPAI, email us at media@woah.org.
+Recent news Meeting on Vaccination and Surveillance for HPAI in Poultry: Current Situation and Perspectives.
+WOAH HQ, Paris - France, October 22-23, 2024.

+Updated joint FAO/WHO/WOAH public health assessment of recent influenza A(H5N1) virus events in animals and people (December 2024) Global strategy for the prevention and control of high pathogenic avian influenza (2024-2033) High Pathogenicity Avian Influenza in Cattle GF-TADs meeting: Detection of HPAI in ruminants and humans in the USA WOAH policy brief: Avian influenza vaccination: why it should not be a barrier to safe trade WOAH's Animal Health Forum reshapes avian influenza prevention and control strategies WOAH Statement on avian influenza and mammals WOAH resources Avian influenza portal Self-declared disease status World Animal Health Information System (WAHIS) Animal Health Forum on avian influenza: policy to action: The case of avian influenza - reflections for change Strategic challenges in the global control of high pathogenicity avian influenza Resolution adopted in WOAH General Session 2023: Strategic challenges in the global control of HPAI Considerations for emergency vaccination of wild birds against high pathogenicity avian influenza in specific situations Practical guide for authorised field responders to HPAI outbreaks in marine mammals Awareness tools Infographic: Understanding avian influenza Avian influenza: understanding new dynamics to better combat the disease Avian influenza: why strong public policies are vital Video: Avian influenza threatens wild birds across the globe For any press inquiry on HPAI, email us at media@woah.org.